 The Partnership decided to use a simplified weighting system for the criteria analysis so that some features, like the 100-year floodplain, had more influence on the initial designation of Priority Areas than others.
-In two cases, features were included that were indicative of areas that should not be prioritized.
-The 100-year floodplain and stream buffers were included as inverse criteria for the Priority Development Area analysis.
-This means that points were subtracted from the Priority Development Area analysis totals for land that fell within the 100year floodplain and/or within 100 feet of the centerline of perennial streams, making those areas less likely to score high as potential Priority Development Areas.
+In two cases, criteria were included that were indicative of areas that should not be prioritized.
+For example, both stream buffers and the 100-year floodplain were included as inverse criteria for the Priority Development Area analysis.
+This means that points were subtracted from the Priority Development Area analysis totals for land that fell within the stream buffers and/or the 100year floodplain, making those areas less likely to score high as potential Priority Development Areas.

 The initial criteria analysis was conducted using ArcGIS software.
-Following the initial analysis, WCPP communities reviewed, adjusted, and refined the maps.
+Following the initial analysis, WCPP communities adjusted and refined the Priority Areas.
 MORPC assisted communities through this process.
-The Priority Areas designated in the maps on pages 35 - 38 are the result of this two-step process.

 The following section describes the criteria that were selected to initially highlight Priority Areas across the watershed.
-Maps showing the results of the initial criteria analysis and a technical description of the WCPP adopted criteria, including all data sources and weighting, are included in Appendix A.
+A technical description of the WCPP adopted criteria, including all data sources and weighting, is included in Appendix A.